SamChenYu/JavaChessEngine/README.md

 $y = \frac{1}{1.1 + e^{(-x+4)}} \quad \text{for} \quad 0 < x < 39$

-where x is the numerial material difference and y is the material evaluation These two factors are weighted dynamically, where very similiar material will weigh position more, whilst bigger material difference will weigh position less.
+where x is the numerial material difference and y is the material evaluation.
+These two factors are weighted dynamically, where very similiar material will weigh position more, whilst bigger material difference will weigh position less.
 [Link to PeSTO's Evaluation Function](https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function)